unrealwork/axibase-collector/jobs/java-jmx-enable.md

 #### Configure JMX properties

-* Change to ActiveMQ installation directory.
+* Change to ActiveMQ installation directory:

 ```sh
 cd /opt/apache-activemq-5.13.1
 ```

-* Modify JMX settings in ActiveMQ JVM launch options. <br>Search for ACTIVEMQ_SUNJMX_START setting and change it as specified below.
+* Modify JMX settings in the ActiveMQ JVM launch options. <br>Search for the `ACTIVEMQ_SUNJMX_START` setting and change it as specified below.

 ##### ActiveMQ 5.11.x and later: